pseeth/argbind/README.md

 ArgBind is designed around a decorator that can be used on functions the user wants to expose to command line or to a .yml file.
-The typed keyword arguments to that function are then bound to a dictionary.
-When the function is called, each keyword argument is looked up in the dictionary and its value is replaced with the corresponding value in the dictionary.
+The typed arguments to that function are then bound to a dictionary.
+When the function is called, each argument is looked up in the dictionary and its value is replaced with the corresponding value in the dictionary.
 The dictionary that the function looks for values in is controlled by `scope`: